microsoft/powercat-automation-kit/site/content/migration.md

 To read more about our milestone process review our [Milestone Release notes](/releases/milestones).

-## Areas Of Investment
+## Areas Of Focus

-The following list provides an overview of areas we a prioritizing for investment to enhance the Automation Kit so that we can include components that you can use in your migration.
+The following list provides an overview of areas we a prioritizing for inclusion in the Automation Kit so that we can improve components that you can use in your migration.

-> NOTE: These areas of investment may be changed substantially.
+> NOTE: These areas of focus may be changed substantially.
 These changes will occur we continually receive feedback and do prioritization of features to meet customer needs

 ### Planning